Sangshun/Electric-wheelchair/README.md

 Manual, module‑level compilation via direct **g++ commands** offers a **lightweight** alternative to CMake’s meta‑build approach: you get instant, one‑off builds of just the component you’re working on without maintaining a full CMakeLists.txt, and you can tweak compiler flags or include paths on the fly.
 This immediacy speeds up **quick debug cycles** and isolates **individual tests**, but it forgoes CMake’s automatic dependency resolution, out‑of‑source build cleanliness, and integrated test orchestration that scale better for larger projects.

-For example, to compile only the GPIOButton test and its implementation in one go:
+For example, to compile only the GPIOButton test and its implementation in **one step**:
 <p align="center">
   <img src="https://github.com/user-attachments/assets/1da0a599-ee9c-4524-80e9-a2cb42408c63" width="50%" alt="Raspberry Pi" />
 </p>